-Completed in 1923, this 22-story, remarkable and luxurious building, was designed by Italian architect Mario Palanti.
-Today, it is used to accommodate offices and headquarters of different businesses.
-Designed in accordance with the cosmology of Dante's Divine Comedy, the building has 22 floors, divided into three sections.
-The basement and ground floor symbolize hell, floors 1-14 represent purgatory, and 15-22 stand for heaven.
-It is 100 meters tall.
+Completed in 1923, this 22-story, the remarkable and luxurious building was designed by Italian architect Mario Palanti.
+Today, it is used as offices and headquarters of different businesses.
+The basement and ground floor symbolise hell; floors 1-14 represent purgatory, and 15-22 represent heaven.
 It was the tallest construction in South America for several years.
 The beautiful structure was declared a national historic monument in 1997.
-Don't forget to catch the views of Buenos Aires city-center from the top floor of Palacio Barolo.
+Don't forget to catch the views of Buenos Aires city-centre from the top floor.

 Address: Av. de Mayo 1370, C1085 CABA, Argentina

-Founded in 1875, the city zoo is one of the most well-preserved areas of Buenos Aires.
-One can appreciate 2,500 animals belonging to 350 different species which include doves, penguins, monkeys to white tigers, and zebras.
+Founded in 1875, the zoo is one of the most well-preserved areas of Buenos Aires.
+The zoo is home to over 2,500 animals belonging to 350 different species, including doves, penguins, monkeys, white tigers, elephants and zebras.
 It has an open precinct for bears and a cage for condors.
-Also, there are some elephants.
 In 1988 an aquarium and an air-conditioned penguin colony were inaugurated here.

 Address: Av.
 Sarmiento 2601, C1045 CABA, Argentina

 Designed by famous landscape artist Yatsuo Inomata and constructed by Isakari (engineer) in 1979, this lovely park is filled with fish ponds, large stands of bamboo, a beautifully crafted arched bridge, and a traditional Japanese tearoom.
-There is an artificial lake filled with exotic fish and it occupies the garden's five-acre area.
-This place feels especially intimate because, unlike most green spaces in Buenos Aires, it is sheltered by thick foliage.
-The flora is composed of over 150 different species, the majority of which have been brought directly from Japan.
+There is an artificial lake filled with exotic fish, and it occupies the garden's five-acre area.
+Unlike most green spaces in Buenos Aires, this place is sheltered by thick foliage.
+The plants, over 150 different species, are brought from Japan.

 Address: C1425EWN Buenos Aires AR, Av.
 Casares 3450, C1425 EWN, Argentina

-Officially known as the Casa de Gobierno (i.e. Government House) or Palacio Presidencial (i.e. The Presidential Palace), Casa de Gobierno is the city's first fort built in 1580 by Garay.
+Officially known as the Casa de Gobierno (i.e. Government House) or Palacio Presidencial (i.e. The Presidential Palace), is the city's first fort built in 1580 by Garay.
 In 1882, an archway was constructed to unite its twin structures.
 It is also called the Casa Rosada because of its pink overtones on one side of the building.
-The building is notable for the statuary and rich furnishings of its halls and libraries.
-Visitors can also find the Museo de Los Presidentes, with historical memorabilia from former leaders in the basement.
+The building is notable for its sculpture and rich furnishings in halls and libraries.
+The Museo de Los Presidentes, with historical memorabilia from former leaders, is in the basement.

 Catch metro to Plaza de Mayo, Cathedral, or Bolivar to reach Cabilda located opposite the Casa Rosada on the Plaza de Mayo.
-This fascinating public building in Buenos Aires was used as the government house during the colonial times of the Viceroyalty of the River Plate.
+This fascinating building was used as the government house during the colonial times of the Viceroyalty of the River Plate.
 Changing the guard every hour outside the building is a popular attraction of the venue.
-Today, Cabildo features a museum inside, that offers some interesting architectural relics, religious icons as well as watercolor paintings by Enrique Pellegrini.
+Today, Cabildo features a museum that displays interesting architectural relics, religious icons, and watercolour paintings by Enrique Pellegrini.